 Partner and Engage with Move-Relevant Businesses

-Consider engaging with third-party review sites like Yelp or Google+ and having industry connections in lateral services associated with the purchase of a new home.
+Consider engaging with third-party review sites like Yelp or Google My Business and having industry connections in lateral services associated with the purchase of a new home.
 In addition to staying in the loop as to the services available in your community, you will have many opportunities to engage contextually with homebuyers.

 Build Power Profiles That Highlight Your Qualifications